Newborn Jaundice: A Brief Guide

 How is newborn jaundice diagnosed?

 Your baby’s paediatrician can make the diagnosis based on a visual examination.
-They will ask you about the appearance and duration of jaundice in detail, the colour of your baby’s urine and stools, any accompanying symptoms and if you have a family history of certain diseases.
-They will advise the following tests –
+Doctor will ask you about the appearance and duration of jaundice in detail, the colour of urine and stools, any accompanying symptoms, and family history of certain diseases.
+They will advise the following test:

 • Blood test to measure serum bilirubin levels and to check for the shape and structure of the red blood cells.
 Additionally, your doctor can check for sepsis, thyroid abnormalities and hemolytic disorders